televisionhead/easy-linked-list/README.md

 mylist.destroy(&mylist);
 ```
 ## API Notes
+### Overview
+* These notes are specific details about usage that may not be obvious, if you just want to learn how to use the API see the examples section
 * All available functions and what they do can be found in list.h
 * Every function except list_create() takes a reference to a list as the first parameter

+### Types
 * Valid types are UNSPECIFIED, INTEGER, STRING, CHARACTER, DECIMAL_F, DECIMAL_D, STRUCTURE
 * Items with UNSPECIFIED type cannot be printed or removed
 * Items with STRUCTURE type can only be printed and removed if you pass a printer and comparator function to add_struct()